NEO1842/All-Tasks/CODE_OF_CONDUCT.md

 # Code of Conduct

-## Purpose
-This repository exists to generate and organize issues.

-## Respect
-Be respectful in all interactions.
+## Be respectful
+All feedback and discussions should be respectful.

-## Stay Focused
+## Stay relevant
-Keep all contributions related to issue creation and structure.
+Keep discussions related to plans, ideas, or improvements.

-## Keep It Simple
+## Keep it simple
-Avoid unnecessary complexity.
+Avoid unnecessary complexity or unrelated content.

 ## Enforcement
 Content that does not follow these rules may be removed.